 Therefore, this requires the ECDIS to have installed a feature catalogue for each S-100 dataset which has a matching edition and revision number.
 Multiple feature catalogues for each S-100 product must therefore be supported to maintain different revisions and editions of datasets within the System Database.

-Portrayal and feature catalogue compatibility.
+Portrayal and feature catalogue compatibility

 The ECDIS must support the ability to install and use multiple Portrayal Catalogues (including for individual products) for portrayal of the contents of the System Database.